flexera-public/policy_engine_training/10_debugging/README.md

     verb "GET"
 ```

 The issue here is that we didn't precede "auth_flexera" with the `$` symbol.
-Because of this, the policy engine tried to parse it as a built-in method or reserved word.
+Because of this, the policy engine tried to parse it as a built-in function or reserved word.
 Correct this by adding the `$` symbol and saving the file.

 ```ruby
   request do